orlovskyalex/VK-ads-free.user.js/README.md

 ## Features

 ### Read this manual first
-That's why the script redirects you back to this page.
 Don't be lazy, please, and read the instruction till the end.
 After this you'll be able to use the script with maximum efficiency.

 ### Script menu
 Always handy.